fagongzi/manba/README.md

 * Server

-  Server is a backend server which provide restfule json service.The server is the basic unit at gateway.
-You can read [this](./docs/server.md) for more infomation.
+  Server is a backend server which provide restfule json service.The server is the basic unit at gateway. [more](./docs/server.md).

 * Cluster

   Cluster is a set of servers which provide the same service.
-The Loadbalancer select a usable server to use.
-You can read [this](./docs/cluster.md) for more infomation.
+The Loadbalancer select a usable server to use. [more](./docs/cluster.md).

 * API

   API is the core concept in gateway.
-You can define a API with a URL pattern, http method, and at least one dispatch node.
-You can read [this](./docs/api.md) for more infomation.
+You can define a API with a URL pattern, http method, and at least one dispatch node. [more](./docs/api.md).

 * Routing